24/7 HelpLine: 734-995-5444 If you are in immediate danger, call 911. |

-SafeHouse Center’s Teen Voice is a group of Washtenaw County high school students between the ages of 13 and 18 years old that are dedicated to ending dating violence and sexual assault by providing educational presentations to local high school students.
-In addition, Teen Voice volunteers put on awareness events in the community for Teen Dating Violence Awareness and Sexual Assault Awareness Month.
-Teen Voice works on a peer-to-peer education model that believes that the best way to reach and educate teens is to have the information presented by their teen peers.
-Teen Voice is committed to raising awareness and creating social change on the issue of teen dating violence and sexual assault.
+SafeHouse Center’s Teen Voice program is a group of Washtenaw County high school students, ages 13 to 18, dedicated to ending dating violence and sexual assault.
+Teen Voice youth educator volunteers plan and participate in community awareness events for Teen Dating Violence Awareness and Sexual Assault Awareness Month.
+Teen Voice meets bi-weekly to discuss campaigns and upcoming events.
+Teen Voice volunteers are committed to raising awareness and creating social change on the issues of teen dating violence and sexual assault.

 How can you become a Teen Voice member?